wonday/react-native-pdf/README.md

 ### ChangeLog

+v5.1.2
+1. fix overflow when zoom on Android

 v5.1.1
-1. call onScaleChanged when tapped in iOS
+1. call onScaleChanged when tapped on iOS
 2. fix overflow when zoom
 3. add packagingOptions for Detox e2e tests build and androidTest target
 4. add activityIndicatorProps to index.d.ts

 v5.1.0
 1. remove encodeURI(), **Degrade Notice: If you use Chinese/Japanese/Korean path, please encodeURI() yourself**
-2. fix enableAnnotationRendering in iOS
+2. fix enableAnnotationRendering on iOS
 3. Trusting certificates for api http redirection

 v5.0.12